-A7 No. Solo performance is an optional subject, both at Prelims (first-year exams) and at Finals.
-For application to Oxford, keyboard skills at ABRSM Grade 5 standard are desirable.
+No. Solo performance is an optional subject, both at Prelims (first-year exams) and at Finals.
+For application to Oxford, keyboard skills at ABRSM Grade 5 standard are desirable but not essential.
 Many fine performers do study at Oxford and are able to incorporate performance as a significant element of their course.

 Q8 To what extent can I offer performance as part of my degree?

-A8 Solo performance is a particularly popular option at Oxford.
-Students give fully professional diploma-standard recitals in the famous eighteenth-century Holywell Music Room (Europe’s first purpose-built concert hall) as part of their final examinations.
+Up to 25% of your final degree can be performance based.
 The majority of first-year students offer performance as an option in Prelims (first-year examinations).
 There are other Finals options besides Solo Performance which involve elements of performance and performance studies, such as Choral Performance, Choral Conducting and Chamber Music.
 It is therefore possible for performance to form a major part of an Oxford degree; it is equally possible to take Prelims and Finals without performing at all!

 Q9 Who are the instrumental and vocal teachers on the Faculty staff?

-A9 Students are free to choose their own teacher.
+Students are free to choose their own teacher.
 They do not have to be based at Oxford.
 For example, you could choose to stay with a previous teacher.
-There are no instrumental teachers employed directly by the Faculty; however, the Faculty does keep a list of current teachers.
+There are no instrumental teachers employed directly by the Faculty; however, the Faculty does keep a list of recommended local teachers.